-Section IX UNIVERSITY STUDIES Major Offered General Studies - BGS Minor Offered Courses Prefix HNRS Subject Honors UNIV University Studies BACHELOR OF GENERAL STUDIES Eligibility Requirements - The student must be 21 or older and not have already earned 100 semester hours.
-Exceptions to these requirements may be appealed to the General Studies Advisory Committee.
-The appeal must include a positive written recommendation from the School Dean in which the student's current major is located.
-If the student submitting the appeal is a transfer student, the appeal must include a positive written recommendation from a General Studies Advisor. - The student must complete an interview with a General Studies Advisor. - 3.
-The student must file an Application for Admission with the General Studies Program Advisory Committee.
-Admission Requirements - The student must be admitted to East Central University. - The student must meet with a General Studies Advisor and complete the Application for Admission to the General Studies Program. - Students seeking this degree must file the Application for Admission to the General Studies Program with the General Studies Program Admission Committee.
-The application includes: - Submit copies of all college transcripts; - Submit a written application, including: - 1) a statement of academic and career goals; - the Individual Learning Plan which supports the - statement of academic and career goals; and any other information that the student may wish to include in support of the application. - Upon admission to the program, it is the student's responsibility to file the Individual Learning Plan with the Office of Admissions and Records.
-The ILP will be the degree check. - The student is responsible for filing course substitution forms with the Office of Admissions and Records, as needed.
-Degree Requirements 124 Semester Hours Minimum 2.0 GPA PRIOR LEARNING Transfer credits from other colleges/universities Credit by examination - CLEP, or ECU challenge tests Military and other non-college courses evaluated by the American Council on Education NEW LEARNING Special Degree Courses: Interdisciplinary Study Prof. Field Experience I Prof. Field Experience II General Studies Senior Project Day or evening ECU courses on campus or at off-campus locations Distance Learning from ECU and other colleges and universities On-Campus courses taken at other colleges or universities GENERAL STUDIES Bachelor of General Studies Major Code -- 0560 45 I. General Education 45 IV.
-Electives 34 Includes recommended math course--MATH 1413 II.
-Major in General Studies 12 A. Required Courses 3113 Interdisciplinary Study UNIV UNIV 3123 Professional Field Experience I UNIV 4123 Professional Field Experience II UNIV 4723 General Studies Senior Project Interdisciplinary Study Complete the 33 semester hours of course work that was approved in the student's Independent Learning Plan (ILP).
+Section IX UNIVERSITY STUDIES

+Major Offered General Studies - BGS Minor Offered

+Courses Prefix HNRS

+Subject Honors

+UNIV University Studies

+BACHELOR OF GENERAL STUDIES

+Eligibility Requirements

+- The student must be 21 or older and not have already earned 100 semester hours.
+Exceptions to these requirements may be appealed to the General Studies Program Director.

+- The student must complete an interview with a General Studies Advisor.

+- 3. The student must file an Application for Admission with the General Studies Program Program Director.

+Admission Requirements

+- 1. The student must be admitted to East Central University.

+- The student must meet with a General Studies Advisor and complete the Application for Admission to the General Studies Program.

+- Students seeking this degree must file the Application for Admission to the General Studies Program with the General Studies Program Director.
+The application includes:

+- a.
+Submit copies of all college transcripts;

+- Submit a written application, including:

+- 1) a statement of academic and career goals;

+- 2) the Individual Learning Plan which supports the statement of academic and career goals; and

+- 3) any other information that the student may wish to include in support of the application.

+4. The student is responsible for filing course substitution forms with the Records Office, as needed.

+Degree Requirements

+124 Semester Hours Minimum 2.0 GPA

+PRIOR LEARNING

+Transfer credits from other colleges/universities

+Credit by examination - CLEP, or ECU challenge tests

+Military and other non-college courses evaluated by the American Council on Education

+NEW LEARNING

+Special Degree Courses: Interdisciplinary Study Prof. Field Experience I Prof. Field Experience II General Studies Senior Project

+Day or evening ECU courses on campus or at off-campus locations

+Distance Learning from ECU and other colleges and universities

+On-Campus courses taken at other colleges or universities

+GENERAL STUDIES

+Bachelor of General Studies

+Major Code -- 0560

+I. General Education 44 IV.
+Electives 35

+Includes recommended math course--MATH 1413

+45 II.
+Major in General Studies

+12 A. Required Courses 3113 Interdisciplinary Study UNIV UNIV 3123 Professional Field Experience I UNIV 4123 Professional Field Experience II

+Interdisciplinary Study

+Complete the 33 semester hours of course work that was approved in the student's Independent Learning Plan (ILP).
 The ILP must reflect a coherent plan of study in support of the student's academic and career goals.

+4723 General Studies Senior Project

 The ILP must include at least 18 hours of credit at ECU and at least 15 hours must be upper division credit.

 III.
+Minor (Not Required)

+UNIV

+124

-Minor (Not Required) 124 V. Total Hours Required VI.
-Special Requirements The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for one of these courses (all courses may not have challenge exams), OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
+V. Total Hours Required

+VI.
+Special Requirements

+The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for one of these courses (all courses may not have challenge exams), OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
 Satisfaction of this requirement may not reduce or remove any program requirements.
-The Service Learning requirement is waived for students in the General Studies major.

 Note: Under current Oklahoma State Department of Education regulations, candidates holding a Bachelor of General Studies Degree do not qualify to receive a teaching license under the Alternative Teacher Certification program.
 Students should contact the Oklahoma State Department of Education for more information.